Smallibs/pilin/README.md

 Some incarnations are available like Identity, Option and Either.

-Since Kotlin has colored function, the design has been done with only suspended functions.
+Since Kotlin has colored functions, the design has been done with only suspended functions.
 In this approach `suspend` does not mean functions interacting with the subsystem i.e. no Relationship with IO.